 - Less than 48 hours:

-- Apply a new patch and continue your patch until the patch needs to be changed on patch day
+- Apply a new patch and remove it when it needs to be changed on patch day

 - More than 48 hours: